draeton/stitches/CONTRIBUTING.md

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.

+This project includes two shell scripts to assist with passing commit messages to grunt:

+* Run `build.sh "Your commit message"` to run the default task
+* Run `pages.sh "Your commit message"` to run the pages task

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.